Business credit policy

-With our billing and payment options, you can pay your bill every month without writing a check or enroll in SRP Budget Billing™ to better manage high summer bills.
+With our billing and payment options, you can pay your bill every month without writing a check.
 You can even choose the due date of your electric bill.
 The information below explains our credit practices and describes customer programs that can save you time and money.
 You may also download our credit policy .
 For more information, call (602) 236-8833.

 Payment and billing

 Regular monthly bills are due upon issue.
-If we don't receive payment by the close of business on the 21st day after billing, the account becomes delinquent.
-We will mail a reminder notice to you, and a late fee (currently the greater of $5 or 2% of the billing amount, plus tax) will be added to the account.
+If we don’t receive payment by the close of business on the 21st day after billing, the account becomes delinquent.
+We will mail a reminder notice to you, and a late fee will be added to the account.
 If we do not receive payment by the close of business on the 28th day after billing, we may disconnect your electric service without further notice.
 In addition to late fees, new or additional deposits may be added to your account if you pay your bill late more than two times in 12 months.

 Your payments are applied first to any SHARE pledge, then to unpaid deposits, then to past due balances and then to current bill charges.
 In the event your payment is meant to cover multiple billing accounts, the same sequence applies regardless of payment posting instructions included with your bill stub.

 Please note: SRP cannot guarantee continuous service if you pay through unauthorized payment processors, including your bank's online payment program or an energy services consultant, which may not remit your payments to SRP in a timely manner.
 If SRP does not receive payment by the due date on the bill, a late payment fee may apply and your service may be subject to disconnection.